Debora Green: Farrar's account

-Kate Farrar's account
+Kate's account

 Kate Farrar was interviewed by investigators on October 26.
 She stated that on the night in question she had woken up to find the fire already burning.
-Seeing smoke seeping into her room, she opened the bedroom door and called to her brother, then closed the door and placed the hang-up 9-1-1 call that alerted police.
+Seeing smoke seeping into her room, she opened the bedroom door and called to her brother Timothy, then closed the door and placed the hang-up 9-1-1 call that alerted police.
 She then crawled out of her bedroom window to escape the fire.

-Kate reported to police that when she called to her mother after escaping onto the garage roof, Green had been "terribly upset" and called to Kate to jump into her arms.
+Kate reported that when she called to her mother after escaping onto the garage roof, Green had been "terribly upset" and called to Kate to jump into her arms.
 Though Green missed catching her daughter when she did jump, Kate was not hurt.
-When the two ran into Farrar minutes later, Kate said that Farrar had been accusatory toward Green and Green had been crying and worried about her missing children.
+When the two ran into Farrar minutes later, Kate said that Farrar had been accusatory toward Green while Green had been crying and worried about her missing children.

 According to Kate, Farrar had moved out of the family home and spurned Green's desire for an amicable separation.
-Kate stressed that she loved and respected her mother and that all of the children had had good relationships with her, but that she was angry at her father for upsetting her mother by leaving.
-Pressed, she acknowledged that her mother had begun to drink large quantities of alcohol.
-She denied that she had ever seen matches in the house and expressed surprise that Tim had not escaped by the same route she had, which was via a bedroom window onto the roof.
+She stressed that she loved and respected her mother and that all of the children had had good relationships with her, but that she was angry at her father for upsetting her mother by leaving.
+Pressed, Kate acknowledged that her mother had begun to drink large quantities of alcohol.
+She denied that she had ever seen matches in the house and expressed surprise that Timothy had not escaped by the same route she had, which was via a bedroom window onto the roof.